idrinth-thalui/core/dialogue/creatures/IdrinthFollowerDialogueGiantAttack.md

 - You want to fight?
 Feel my blade!
 - Trinimac will bless me for your death!
 - Suffer the consequences for your actions!
-- The taller the are, the further they fall!
+- The taller they are, the further they fall!